Markdown to HTML Converter

 This converter supports headings, paragraphs, bullet lists, bold, italic, inline code, and links.

-How do I use the Markdown to HTML Converter?
+How do I convert Markdown to HTML?